century-synthetics/bt-button-box/README.md

 This will install the Board Support Package (BSP) to your computer and may take a few minutes.

-Once completed, find the installed package (usually in AppData\Local\Arduino15\packages) and replace the Bluefruit52Lib library file with the zipped vesrion from the firmware directoy in this project.
+Once completed, find the installed package (usually in AppData\Local\Arduino15\packages) and replace the Bluefruit52Lib library file with the zipped version from the firmware directory in this project.
 This will add a gamepad API to the BSP.

 Load the sketch from the firmware directory.